iSach/clipmorph/DEPLOYMENT.md

 > [!NOTE]
 > We were not able to implement the pipeline that allows users to upload
 > their styles that then start a model training automatically, mainly because we were
-> unable to obtain a GPU online for training, so we dropped this idea.
+> unable to obtain a GPU online for training, so we dropped this idea which is unfeasible from the start without proper compute.